Strmilov: Geography

 Strmilov is located about 13 km east of Jindřichův Hradec.
 It lies on the border between the Javořice Highlands, where most of the built-up area is located, and the Křemešník Highlands.
-The town is situated along the Hamerský stream.
-The built-up area is surrounded by fields and forests with several small fish ponds.
+The town is situated along the stream Hamerský potok.
+The built-up area is surrounded by fields and forests with several small fishponds.

-Strmilov lies on the border of historical lands of Moravia and Bohemia; a confluence of two brooks near Strmilov is the westernmost point of Moravia.
+Strmilov lies on the border of historical lands of Moravia and Bohemia; the confluence of two brooks near Strmilov is the westernmost point of Moravia.

 History

 The original settlement was probably established at the beginning of 13th century.
 The first written mention of Strmilov is from 1255.
 In 1294, it was already titled as a market village.
 In 1385, it is referred to as a market town.

 In 1945, the German population was expelled according to the Beneš decrees.

+Demographics

+Transport

+The I/23 road (the section from Jindřichův Hradec to Třebíč) passes through the town.

 Sights

-The landmark of the town is the Church of Saint Giles.
+The main landmark of the town is the Church of Saint Giles.
 It was built in the Empire style in 1843–1849.